dippi9845/FFT/README.md

 ```bash
 python server.py
 ```
-or if you still have old versions of python
+or if you still have python 2.x versions
 ```bash
 python3 server.py
 ```